sabyasachiry/synthetic_data_blog/OneDrive - EY/Desktop/Py_projects/Synthetic_data/syntheticData.md

 ## External Sharing

 Financial data - such as consumer transaction records, account payments, claims and underwritings is highly sensitive and subject to stringent data protection obligations and data privacy laws [5].
 On the otherhand, Synthetic data lacks sensitive or personal information about real people.
 Especially important in financial services, where confidentiality of client data is extremely delicate, and leaks could lead to major legal and financial issues.
 For example, in 2014, a data breach at JP Morgan impacted 76 million users and was estimated to cost $100 million in fines for the company.

+**Privacy Preserving - to add**

 Synthetic data overcomes this issue by generating an artificial dataset without disclosing confidential information from the original dataset.
 Counter intuitively however, sharing Synthetic data can add a great deal of benefits to financial services.
 This includes acquiring data from third parties, sharing data with vendors, and collaborative data sharing with business partners for effective customer service.
 The benefit of sharing Synthetic data is not only limited to relying on third party credit report or analysing market sentiment on social media but also in effective implementation of risk management framework to speed up client onboarding process while complying with KYC/AML regulations.